csmaller/blog/content/blog/the-first-one.md

 She jumps in immediately, "When can you start working here again?
 I will give you your old time slot back and to make it worth your while we are starting personal training in the extra space and you could pick up some clients after your class."

 I think at the time she was right in the middle of training someone.
-She was all business.
+She was all business with a slight flirtation.
 High energy.
 Direct.
 Confident.
 To the point.
 She knew she would get me back in the gym.
+She could see I was smitten immediately.
 I never met anyone like her.

 I knew I somehow had to make it work.
 I would drive into Southie, park somewhere near Broadway, walk a half mile to the green line, catch it to Downtown Crossing, walk to the studio, teach a noon class, maybe train someone and most importantly have lunch with Brenda at the salad bar downstairs.
-It was a time that seems so carefree now, twenty years later.
 Sure, I can do that.
 Why not?

-She just broke it off with a long time boyfriend and moved into an apartment with a Berkley School of Music friend on Harvard Ave across town in Coolidge Corner.
+It was a time that seems so carefree now, twenty years later.

 I was just amazed by her.
 She was a Yale graduate, smart, kind, witty and would flirt and poke fun at my accent and world view.
 She did Ironman triathalons and would crush all the pros out of the water, but her bike sucked and her run was fast, so she would gain ground, lose ground and then have to maintain her place on the run.
 She had potential to be great if she could improve her bike efficiency.
 She would look at me as I spoke and really listened to what I was saying.

-To anyone who have seen Goodwill Hunting you know there are two distinct classes in Boston: The Haves and Have-Nots, the Blue Collars and the White Collars, the Harvard Elites and the Trade School Sullys.
-I was raised mostly by my single mother from Dorchester who had to bartend to make ends meet.
-My father was an MBTA bus driver also from Dorchester.
-We were firmly in the Blue Collar mindset.
-Dropping our R's and "ings", saying "fuck" with ever sentence.
-Calling everyone "kid" or "sweetheart".
-Then came Brenda from Wellesley.
-From The Other Side.
+Over lunch she  told me she just broke it off with a long time boyfriend and moved into an apartment with a Berkley School of Music friend on Harvard Ave across town in Coolidge Corner.
+I barely hid my optimism.

+\--------

 She was doing her thing and didn't want to date one single person.
-I was confronted with the Class Barrier when she said "how are we supposed to date?
+I was confronted with the Class Barrier for the first time in my life when she said "We could never be a couple.
 How are you supposed to meet my family for dinner?
 You are not presbyterian, or a lawyer or doctor?"

  I didn't even consider it, or any scenario where that mattered.
 It never crossed my mind.
-If I was a hard working, self made man, which i was, then your parents would see that.
+If I was a hard working, self made man who put himself through school.
+Surely her parents would see that.
 But they wouldn't, she told me.
 It's not like that.

-They are not like you or me.
+We started going on dates and hanging out together.
+We eventually got physical but kept it all very hush hush at the gym.
+If there were gym parties we kept apart from each other, sending knowing glances and smiles at each other from across the room.

 We dated other people.
-She was dating another cyclist who worked for the Red Sox and I was dating a sweet Portuguese gal named Stephanie from my home town who brought over homemade lasagna and who's father built her mother in law apartment she lived in.
+She was dating a former pro cyclist who then worked for the Red Sox and I was dating a sweet Portuguese gal named Stephanie from my home town who brought over homemade lasagna.

 One night Brenda decided, in the middle of a date with a self important lawyer, that I was the guy she wanted to be with.
-There were no heads up, no cell phones to text or call.
+There were no heads up, no discussions, no cell phones to text or call.
 When she wanted to do something, she just did it.
 She had an epiphany and that was that.

-So, she drove out from the middle of Boston after her shitty date and came to my house in the suburbs , didn't knock and went right up to my room while Stephanie and I were just about to fall asleep.
+So, she drove out from the middle of Boston after her shitty date in the middle of the week and came to my house in the suburbs.
+She didn't knock and went right up to my room while Stephanie and I were just about to fall asleep.

 "Hey there is someone in the room?
 Corey, wake up!"